nirvanasupermind/termite/new-architecture.md

 There is a 16-trit address system which allows access to 3^16 (43,046,721) trytes of memory.

 # CPU registers
+There are 9 general-purpose registers internally numbered -4 to 4:
 `AX`, `BX`, `CX`, `SP`, `BP`, `DI`, `SI`, `DX`, `IP`

+## Flags register

+There is also the special `flags` register for holding CPU flags which is 16 trits wide and has the following flags:

+* Trit 0 = CF (Carry flag):  Set if there is a leftover carry/borrow which there isn't room for after an addition, subtraction, or compare instruction.
+* Trit 1 = SF (Sign flag): Set to -1 if the result of an operation is negative, 0 if it is 0, and 1 if it is positive.

+The other trits are currently unused.
+The `flags` register can only be get/set through the `pushf`and `popf` instructions.

 # Addressing modes
 There are 3 addressing modes supported.
 The addressing mode takes up 1 trit in the instruction format.